ckormanyos/soft_double/README.md

 `sin`, `cos`, and more.
 There is also full support/specialization of `std::numeric_limits<soft_double>` for the `soft_double` type.

-The soft_double implementation is written in header-only C++11 and is compatible for C++11, 14, 17, 20.
+The soft_double implementation is written in header-only C++14 and is compatible for C++14, 17, 20 and beyond.

 ## Quick Start